 Since we are tackling just a portion of the unit, it wouldn't make sense to take everything off of all of the shelves- that would leave me with too large of a mess on the floor.
 So I emptied one shelf.
 I wiped that empty shelf with a clean cloth, and then I set to work sorting through what had once resided there.

-Step 3: Sort Your Stuff- Decide What to Keep, Relocate, Recycle, Trash
+Step 3: Sort Your Stuff- Decide What to Keep, Relocate, Sell, Donate, Trash or Recycle

 Step 4: Put Things Away in Their Proper Place and Move On